Kaalidhar Laapata: Reception

+Indicating mixed or average reviews.
 Shubhra Gupta of The Indian Express gave 2 stars out of 5 and writes that "Child actor Daivik, a wide smile lighting up his face, is a natural.
 He settles into a rhythm which makes their journey somewhat palatable: it is Abhishek Bachchan who struggles to match up."

 Shweta Keshri of India Today rated 3/5 stars and said "'Kaalidhar Laapata' reminds us that life can surprise us with joy, even in tough times.
 And shows how friendship can cross age barriers, healing our pained hearts."

 Snehal Dhingra of Times Now gave 4 stars out of 5 and said that "Abhishek Bachchan once again proves his emotional depth in this film, delivering a performance that brings life and connection to the screen."

 Devesh Sharma of Filmfare rated 3.5/5 stars and said that "This is a film that doesn’t shout.
 It meanders, like memory.
 But stay with it, and you’ll be rewarded with a story that not only brings a smile to your face but also stays long after the credits roll."

 Deepa Gahlot of Rediff.com gave 2.5 stars out of 5 and commented that "Watch Kaalidhar Laapata because clean family-viewing films are getting scarcer by the week."

 Rahul Desai of The Hollywood Reporter India observed that "Abhishek Bachchan stars as a dementia-afflicted character in this 'Baghban'-coded remake of a Tamil film."

 Shilajit Mitra of The Hindu observed that "A man goes on a transformative journey in a safely placid film."